tomster12/construct/Obsidian/Development.md

 	- Varied enemies
 	- Dynamic / procedural levels
 - Dark Alliance
-	- Hidden orbs / runes acquired ingame which are then revealed afterwards
+	- Hidden orbs / runes / loot acquired ingame which are then revealed afterwards
 	- Would require a specific kind of gameplay loop
+- Nimbatus
+	- Can choose to make construct before entering the level
+	- Similar to mothergunship of going into levels risk / reward of getting new stuff

 **Open Discussion**